evkx/evkx.github.io/content/models/kia/ev3/ev3_long_range/_index.md

 ## Drivetrain

-Kia EV3 Long Range has a front-wheel drive system supported by one motor on the front axle.
+The Kia EV3 Long Range has a front-wheel drive system supported by one motor on the front axle.

 ### Suspension